iTwin/synchronization-manifest-api-sample/README.md

 Please make sure to follow these steps for running this code sample application:

 1. Clone this repository.
 1. Create an [empty iModel](https://developer.bentley.com/my-imodels/).
-Note down context(project) and iModel IDs.
+Note down iTwin and iModel IDs.
 1.  `.env` file is required for setting up environmental variables used by the server application.
 Create `.env` file at `./ExternalStorageDrive` and fill out required environmental variables.

     With Azure blob storage setup the .env file contents should contain: